 What to Do if You Suffer from Chronic Asthma or Allergies

-Asthma and allergies combined?
+Chronic Asthma and Allergies…Combined?

-The same substances that unleash hay fever can also cause signs and symptoms of asthma, like difficulty breathing, wheezing, and chest tightness.
+Believe it or not, the same substances that unleash hay fever can also cause signs and symptoms of asthma, like difficulty breathing, wheezing, and chest tightness.
 This is known as allergic asthma, or allergy-induced asthma.

 Certain substances, like pollen, dust mites, and pet dander are common triggers.
 In addition, skin or food allergies can also cause asthma symptoms in some people.